utkarshdagoat/rnark/Readme.md

 # RoadMap
 ## BigInt
-- [ X ] Simple addition of bigint's , to  and into traits for common numeric types
+- [X] Simple addition of bigint's , to  and into traits for common numeric types
-- [ X ] implement Karstuba's algorithm for bigint multiplication
+- [X] implement Karstuba's algorithm for bigint multiplication
 - [ ] SvobodaDivision and Recursive divide and conquer for bigint division
 - [ ] Exact division algorith based on Karp-MarkStein trick
 - [ ] implement square root, gcd algorithms